openshift/hypershift/docs/content/how-to/node-tuning.md

 # Manage node-level tuning with the Node Tuning Operator

+## Creating a simple TuneD profile for setting sysctl settings
-If you would like to set some node-level tuning on the nodes in your hosted cluster, you can use the [Node Tuning Operator](https://docs.openshift.com/container-platform/4.11/scalability_and_performance/using-node-tuning-operator.html).
+If you would like to set some node-level tuning on the nodes in your hosted cluster, you can use the [Node Tuning Operator](https://docs.openshift.com/container-platform/latest/scalability_and_performance/using-node-tuning-operator.html).
 In HyperShift, node tuning can be configured by creating ConfigMaps which contain Tuned objects, and referencing these ConfigMaps in your NodePools.
-Currently Node Tuning is limited to tunables which the TuneD daemon can apply directly like setting `sysctl` values.
-Tuning that requires setting kernel boot parameters is not yet supported in HyperShift.

 1. Create a ConfigMap which contains a valid Tuned manifest and reference it in a NodePool.
 The example Tuned manifest below defines a profile which sets `vm.dirty_ratio` to 55, on Nodes which contain the Node label  `tuned-1-node-label` with any value.